Baseball and the Brain: Concussion Safety

 - Stay alert while on the bases

 - Practice protecting yourself from line drives, especially pitchers

 “Once an injury occurs the brain is in an extremely vulnerable state and more susceptible to additional injury,” says Dr. Collins.
-“If you suspect a concussion, it’s best to sit it out and seek help from your coach or trainer.”
+“If you suspect a concussion, it’s best to sit it out and seek help from your coach or athletic trainer.”